lapwat/secure-open/README.md

 ./secure-open.sh path
 ```

-The path could be either a file or a directory.
+The path can be either a file or a directory.
 It will be mounted as a readable and writable volume.